 This unofficial contest is inspired by a relay event held at Tokyo University Open 2011: see the video.
 Following a proposal by the WCA delegate, Kei Suga, and a push by Tyson Mao, we are holding a worldwide inter-university cubing relay competition under a common set of rules.
 You are encouraged to include this as an unofficial event in official WCA competitions.

 By submitting your result, you indicate your compliance with the following rules.
-The video should clarify the hand-off rule.

-- An institution may send multiple teams.
+- Each institution may send multiple teams.